 What could go wrong in your supply chain?
-Natural disasters, material shortages, port congestion, supplier bankruptcies, strikes, fires, child-labor scandals—the list is long.
+Natural disasters, extreme weather, material shortages, port congestion, supplier bankruptcies, strikes, fires, child-labor scandals—the list is long.
 And the sheer number of risks is only part of the problem.

 As companies seek to take a more proactive approach to supply chain risk management, risk diversity presents a major challenge.
 Effective management requires an organization to determine how much risk it is willing to tolerate in its operations and where it will deploy its resources to monitor and mitigate those risks.
 That’s difficult to do when the probability, scale, duration, and impact of risk effects are so different.